UNICORE-EU/unicore-docs/source/admin-docs/tsi/manual.rst

 Directories used by the TSI
 ---------------------------

-The TSI must have access to the '**filespace**' directory specified in the UNICORE/X configuration (usually the property ``XNJS.filespace`` in ``xnjs.properties``) to hold job directories.
+The TSI must have access to the *filespace* directory specified in the UNICORE/X configuration (usually the property ``XNJS.filespace`` in ``xnjs.properties``) to hold job directories.
 These directories are written with the TSI's uid set to the Unix user for which the work is